irasnyd/docklogbeat/README.md

 regenerate the `filebeat` configuration.
 If your containers are short lived, they may not have their log output sent to your Logstash / Elasticsearch cluster.

+This container will read all log messages from Log Producing Containers when it starts, similar to `docker logs --tail=all`.
+If you need to restart `docklogbeat` without producing duplicate messages, you must make sure to store `/var/lib/filebeat/registry` on a persistent volume.

 Environment Variables
 ========================================